Trade tensions and rising interest rates put the�brakes on sprialling property prices

 Home prices are expected to fall a nominal 0.2 per cent over the next 12

-months across all of Hong Kong, though th
+months across all of Hong Kong, though this figure disguises

 Territories.
 Meanwhile, home prices in Kowloon are still expected to increase